WordPress/gutenberg/packages/compose/src/hooks/use-modified-style/README.md

 # `useModifiedStyle`

-`useModifiedStyle` is a hook that maps a dependency array to a modified style rules .
+`useModifiedStyle` is a hook that maps a dependency array to modified style rules.
 The style selectors should follow the BEM naming convention.
-The styles are only recaculated when the the mapped dependencies change.
+The styles are only recalculated when the mapped dependencies change.

 ## Parameters